hisahi/Nanibgal/documentation/README.md

 This is the English documentation for Nanibgal.

 # Tietokantasovellus
-Kaikki Tietokantasovellus -kurssiin liittyvä sisältö löytyy [tsoha](../tsoha)-kansion alta..
+Kaikki Tietokantasovellus -kurssiin liittyvä sisältö löytyy [tsoha](../tsoha)-kansion alta.